 1.1 Operating Systems

-A 64-bit Linux version of Oracle will not install on a 32-bit Linux or Windows 64-bit system, for example.
-The Oracle release notes provide information about where to find the compatibility matrix and the system requirements for the server.
+It is important to note that a 64-bit Linux version of Oracle will not be installed on a 32-bit Linux or 64-bit Windows systems.
+Oracle Release Notes provide information about where to find the compatibility matrix and the system requirements for the server.

-The disk space requirements depend on the components installed, but the base product alone does require more disk space for 64-bit operating systems.
-You can use the following command-line option to run the installer with parameters to perform just the system prerequisites checks, without continuing to install Oracle:
+The disk space requirements depend on the components installed.
+However, the base product alone requires more disk space for 64-bit operating systems.
+We can use the following command-line option to run the installer with parameters to perform just the system prerequisites check, without continuing to install Oracle:

 E:\Oracle11gR2\database> setup.exe –executeSysPrereqs

-The results can be viewed in the prerequisite_results.xml file, which will be in the oraInventory/logs directory.
+The result can be viewed in the prerequisite_results.xml file, which will be in the inventory/logs directory.

-Go for this in-depth job-oriented Oracle DBA Training Course now!
+Go for this in-depth job-oriented Oracle DBA Training now!

-There are advantages to installing Oracle on the Windows platform.
-One is that as a SQL Server administrator, you are already working with a Windows system.
-Another is that some tasks that must be done manually on the Linux platform are taken care of automatically on Windows.
-For example, the environment variables are set up for you, and Windows handles the startup and shutdown of services.
+There are many advantages of installing Oracle on the Windows platform.
+One is that as a SQL Server administrators, we are already working with a Windows system.
+Another is that some tasks that must be done manually on the Linux platform are taken care of by Windows automatically.
+For example, the environment variables are set up, and Windows handles the startup and shutdown of services.

-SQL Server tends to have a default location for the binaries, and Oracle will set up a default as well: the Oracle home directory.
+SQL Server tends to have a default location for binaries, and Oracle will set up this default: the Oracle home directory.
 This directory location can be set during the installation process, or it can be specified by setting the ORACLE_HOME environment variable before running the installer.

-Although the environment variables are set by the Oracle installer for Windows, there might be more than one Oracle home on a server.
-If this is the case, when using a command line, you will need to set the variable ORACLE_HOME first, or fully qualify the path to the correct Oracle home.
+Although the environment variables are set by the Oracle Installer for Windows, there might be more than one Oracle home on a server.
+If this is the case, when using a command line, we will need to set the variable ORACLE_HOME, first, or fully qualify the path to the correct Oracle home.